hbctraining/Intro-to-rnaseq-hpc-O2/lessons/DE_analysis.md

 ```
 You should have a table with 7 columns in it:

-1. Gene symbols (this will not have a column name, due to the nature of the `write` function)
+1. `Gene symbols` (this will not have a column name, due to the nature of the `write` function)
-2. baseMean: the average normalized counts across all samples
+2. `baseMean`: the average normalized counts across all samples
-3. log2FoldChange
+3. `log2FoldChange`
-4. lfcse: the standard error of the log2 FC
+4. `lfcse`: the standard error of the log2 FC
-5. stat: the Wald test statistic
+5. `stat`: the Wald test statistic
-6. pvalue
+6. `pvalue`
-7. padj: p-value adjusted for multiple test correction using the BH method
+7. `padj`: p-value adjusted for multiple test correction using the BH method

-Since we have the full table of values we could theoretically use that and filter the genes to our discretion.
-We could also increase stringency by adding in a fold change criteria.
-The full table is also useful for investigating genes of interest that did not appear in our significant list, and give us some insight into whether the gene missed the threshold marginally or by a landslide.
+Since we have the full table of results for all genes, we could apply a filter based on the `padj` column to keep only genes we consider significant.
+We could also increase the stringency by adding in a fold change criteria.
+Alternatively, the full table can be useful for investigating groups of interesting genes of that are co-regulated but did not appear in our significant list.

-Using `wc -l` find out how many genes are identified in the significant table?
+Using `wc -l` find out how many genes are identified in the significant table.
 Keep in mind this is generated using the truncated dataset.

 ```bash
 $ wc -l DEresults_sig_table.txt